moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

    ros2 launch panda_moveit_config demo.launch.py

-This `brief YouTube video <https://youtu.be/CXeF5KRa55Y>`_ provides an example of how to command the robot to move to the pre-defined ready pose and execute open and close motions on the hand.
+Check out this `brief YouTube video <https://youtu.be/CXeF5KRa55Y>`_ for an example of how to command the robot to move to the pre-defined ready pose and execute open and close motions on the hand.

 What's Next
 ---------------